Brigalow, Queensland: Geography

 Apart from the power station and mines in the south-west of the locality, the predominant surface land use is a mixture of crop growing in the north of the locality and grazing on native vegetation in the south of the locality.
 Crops grown in the area include wheat, barley, sorghum, chick peas, and cotton.

+Climate

+Brigalow has a semi-arid-influenced humid subtropical climate (Köppen: Cfa).
+It experiences hot, wetter summers and mild, dry winters.

 History

-In 1859, a township called Campbell’s Camp (26.8861°S 150.76979°E) was established on the banks of the Condamine River at a place where bullock teams could cross the river.
-In September 1862, the Queensland Government held a land sale of town, surburban, and country lots.
+In 1859, a township called Campbell's Camp (26.8861°S 150.76979°E) was established on the banks of the Condamine River at a place where bullock teams could cross the river.
+In September 1862, the Queensland Government held a land sale of town, suburban, and country lots.

 Mulga Provisional School opened in 1896.
 On 1 January 1909, it became Mulga State School.
 In 1914, it ceased to be a full-time school and became a half-time school in conjunction with Hill Top Provisional School (later Boonarga State School) with the two schools sharing one teacher.
 Mulga State School closed in 1915, but reopened in 1917 as a full-time school.
 It permanently closed in 1943.
 It was located on a L-shaped land parcel on the kink in Jones Road (26.8747°S 150.8044°E).